-- (a) The fixed rate bond, which is denominated in Jamaican dollars, was issued in February 2022 and will be redeemable in February 2027.
-The bond attracts interest at 7.5% per annum and is payable quarterly.
-There is a moratorium on principal repayment for one year following the issue date, after which principal will be repaid in fifteen (15) equal consecutive quarterly instalments of \$43.75M on the first day of each quarter with a balloon payment \$343.75M being due and payable on the maturity date. - (b) This loan, was received on January 7, 2019 for the purchase of lands located at Beechwood Avenue and Park Avenue, Kingston 5.
-The loan attracts interest of 7.5% per annum and is repayable over 60 equal monthly instalments of \$1,202,277. - (c) This loan, was received on April 28, 2021 for the construction purposes of property located at Beechwood Avenue and Park Avenue, Kingston 5.
-The loan attracts interest of 6.75% per annum.
-Interest on loan is paid monthly and principal is due upon maturity date of October 28, 2022.
+- (a) The unsecured fixed rate bonds, which is denominated in Jamaican dollars, was issued in February 2022 and will be redeemable in February 2027.
+The bonds attract interest at 7.5% per annum and are payable quarterly.
+There is a moratorium on principal repayment for one year following the issue date, after which principal will be repaid in fifteen (15) equal consecutive quarterly instalments of \$43.75M on the first day of each quarter with a balloon payment of \$343.75M, being due and payable on the maturity date. - (b) The partially secured fixed rate bond, which is denominated in Jamaican dollars, was issued in December 2022 and is redeemable in December 2027.
+The bond attracts interest at 11.75% in the first three years, while the interest for the subsequent two years is to be decided.
+There is a moratorium on principal repayment for one year following the issue date, after which principal will be repaid in 16 quarterly payments of J\$30.625M, post moratorium, with a balloon payment of J\$210M at maturity. - (c) This loan, was received on January 7, 2019 for the purchase of lands located at Beechwood Avenue and Park Avenue, Kingston 5.
+The loan attracted interest of 7.5% per annum and was repayable over 60 equal monthly instalments of \$1,202,277.
+The loan was repaid during the year. - (d) This loan, was received on April 28, 2021 for the construction purposes of property located at Beechwood Avenue and Park Avenue, Kingston 5.
+The loan attracted interest of 6.75% per annum.
+Interest on loan was paid monthly and principal was due upon maturity date of October 28, 2022.
+The loan was repaid during the year.